Data Language Interface

 Data Language One (Data Language/I, DL/I, Data Language/One, Data Language/One) is the language system used to access IBM's IMS databases and its data communication system.

 It is implemented from many languages by making calls to a software stub, DFSLI000.
-This stub has entry points to handle a variety of programming languages e.g. calling CBLTDLI from a COBOL program.
+This stub has entry points to handle a variety of programming languages, e.g., calling CBLTDLI from a COBOL program.
 This stub is linked to the calling program, passes on the request to the IMS system, and returns the results and a status code.

 In any full-function IMS database, the smallest element that can be retrieved is a segment.
 Each segment is made up of fields, one of which, typically, will be a key field.
-The segments are arranged hierarchically in the database, the highest level segment type being a root segment.
+The segments are arranged hierarchically in the database, the highest-level segment type being a root segment.
 255 different segment types, on up to 15 levels, are allowed in any database.
-A database record consists of a specific root segment and all its dependent child segments – there is no limit to the number of segments in a record, or to the number of records in a database (apart from physical limitations of storage space).
+A database record consists of a specific root segment and all its dependent child segments – there is no limit to the number of segments in a record, or to the number of records in a database (apart from the physical limitations of storage space).

 The structure of any database is presented to the application program as a PCB (Program Communication Block), and this is used as one of the parameters passed to the stub.
-Other types of PCB are used to send and receive transaction processing messages, access and write to the user’s VDU screen, and to print reports etc.
+Other types of PCB are used to send and receive transaction processing messages, access and write to the user’s VDU screen, and to print reports, etc.

 When accessing a database segment, the application program also uses an SSA (Segment Search Argument) as a parameter, to specify the segment or segments that it needs.
 This would typically contain the segment type required and the contents of any key fields.

-For all languages except PL/I, the first parameter in a call is the Function Code – a four character field, examples being: “GU ” (Get Unique), “GN ” (Get Next), “REPL” (Replace), and “ISRT” (Insert).
+For all languages except PL/I, the first parameter in a call is the Function Code – a four-character field, examples being: “GU ” (Get Unique), “GN ” (Get Next), “REPL” (Replace), and “ISRT” (Insert).
 With PL/I, due to the way this language does not mark the last parameter with a '1' in bit 0, the first parameter must instead be a fullword (Fixed Bin(31)) containing the number of following parameters.

 A typical call from a COBOL program might be CALL “CBLTDLI” USING GU, Stores-Database-PCB, Stores-Segment-Area, Stores-Root-SSA.
-The program would then automatically wait till the requested data was retrieved and placed in the Segment-Area.
+The program would then automatically wait till the requested data were retrieved and placed in the Segment-Area.
 The status code contained within the PCB would be updated with either blanks (if all went well) or some informational or error code.

 A typical call from a PL/I program might be CALL PLITDLI(FOUR, GU, Stores-Database-PCB, Stores-Segment-Area, Stores-Root-SSA);.